eugenetangkj/mdnotes/README.md

 </p>

 ### Tech Stack
 MdNotes is built using ReactJS for the front-end and Firebase Authentication/Firestore for the backend.
-It is hosted using Netifly.
+It is hosted using Netlify.
 It uses the following dependencies:

 | Dependencies                                                               | Purpose                                              | Command                                   |
 |----------------------------------------------------------------------------|------------------------------------------------------|-------------------------------------------|